 I didn’t think much of it when I woke up.
 In fact, I pretty much forgot about it and went straight to see how Tammy was doing.
 Rei was sitting next to her fixing a wet cloth on her forehead.
 I didn’t have to ask to see how she was doing.
-She was definitely worse than when I left her last night.
+She was definitely worse than when I left her.
 We stayed with her for a few more hours before Kiko called us both up to the flight deck.
 I reluctantly followed Rei to where Kiko summoned us.

 Kiko explained the situation from the hologram table where two planets were hovering above it, “Tammy was able to camouflage our ship and find a landing spot for us on the larger of the two planets that make up Thereon.”
 She zoomed onto the larger planet, “She also gave us the coordinates to a safe-house on the outskirts of the nearest town.”
-She zoomed even closer to a bare spot on planet.
+She zoomed even closer to a bare spot on the planet.
 “We will be landing within the hour, so we should prepare ourselves.”

 “What are we gonna do after we land?”
 I asked.

 “We’ll have to find someone we can trust, locate the antivirus and bring it back to Tammy.”

 The vagueness of the plan had me worried.
 There were a lot of variables we were leaving out which would inevitably take time to solve, time that we just didn’t have.

 “We should split up to search for the antivirus,” I said.

 Kiko thought for a moment and eventually nodded, “We’ll need to in order to cover more ground.
 But we need to maintain communication somehow.”

 “Tammy has a few long-range earpieces…” Rei suggested.

 “Yes but they’re easily intercepted and traceable, especially on this planet…” We paused to think again but came up with nothing.
 “We’ll just have to use it when we really need to.”